bluesky-social/atproto-website/content/specs/auth.md

     - ability to generate service auth tokens for the specific API endpoints the client has access to
     - no account management actions: change handle, change email, delete or deactivate account, migrate account
     - no access to DMs (the `chat.bsky.*` Lexicons), specifically
-- `transition:chat.bsky`: equivalent to adding the “DM Access” toggle for “App Passwords”
+- `transition:chat.bsky`: equivalent to adding the "DM Access" toggle for "App Passwords"
     - API endpoints and service proxying for the `chat.bsky` Lexicons specifically
     - ability to generate service auth tokens for the `chat.bsky` Lexicons
     - this scope depends on and does not function without the  `transition:generic` scope